 ° repossessed-vehicle loan

 ° civil judgments

-° practically anything other than car or home loans!
+° practically anything other than car, home or other secured loans!

-In every one of these cases that I have filed for clients since I started doing these back in 1998, not one client of mine has ever been required to go to court.
-You don't even have to come to my office if you don't have the time - all of it can be done through e-mail and/or the regular mail.
+In every one of these cases that I have helped people since I started doing these back in 1998, only one set of co-debtors had to go court for a contested debt - nobody else I've assisted has ever been required to go to court.
+And all of it can be done through e-mail and/or the regular mail.

-No matter where you live in the state, I can get you the expansive debt relief that this law provides in less than one week (in as little time as two days, in many cases).
+No matter where you live in the state, I can help you get the expansive debt relief that this unique Wisconsin law provides in as little time as two days (one day, in many cases).
 So take advantage of being a Wisconsin resident if you're over your head with debt, but don't need or want to file bankruptcy - take advantage of my many years of experience and let me help you file for relief under Chapter 128 (and take a break from the pressure)!